euceph/everyatlaframetwitter/README.md

 # everyatlaframetwitter
-a bot that uses OpenCV to sequence random frames from Avatar: The Last Airbender https://twitter.com/everyatlaframe
+a bot that uses OpenCV to pull a random frame every 30 minutes from Avatar: The Last Airbender can be repurposed to pull frames from pretty much any video file that OpenCV supports https://twitter.com/everyatlaframe